cartesi/rollups-node/README.md

 ## Development

-Check the [development](docs/development.md) page for more information about developing the Rollups Node.
+Check the [development](docs/development.md) page for more information about setting up a local development environment for the Node.

 ### Internal architecture

-This document covered the features of the Node and its external APIs in a high-level manner.
+This document provides only a high-level overview of features available in the Node and its external APIs.
 Check the [architecture](docs/architecture.md) page for more details about the Node internal components.

 ## Releasing

-Check the [release](docs/release.md) page for more information about the steps to release a version of the Rollups Node.
+Check the [release](docs/release.md) page for more information about the steps to release a version of the Node.

 ## Contributing